Prajakta200428/Employee_Salary_Classification/README.md

 The aim of this project is to build a machine learning model that can classify individuals into two income groups: `<=50K` and `>50K`.
 The model uses features like age, education, occupation, and work hours.
 The final solution includes a user-friendly web app that allows users to input details and get instant salary group predictions.

-## 🧠 Machine Learning Models Used, 🔄 Workflow, and 📊 Features (All-in-One Section)
+## 🧠 Machine Learning Models, 🔄 Workflow, and 📊 Features (All-in-One Section)

 This project uses a complete machine learning pipeline including model comparison and deployment.
 The steps and models used are as follows: